Understanding and finding treatments for Alzheimer's and frontotemporal dementia

 Lab members

-- Dr Mathieu Bourdenx (Senior Researcher)
+- Mathieu Bourdenx (Senior Postdoctoral Researcher) (funded by Cure Alzheimer's Fund)

-- Dr Martha Foiani (Postdoctoral Researcher)
+- Dr Martha Foiani (Senior Postdoctoral Researcher) (funded by Alzheimer's Association, ARUK)

-- Dr Eliona Tsefou (Postdoctoral Researcher)
+- Dr Eliona Tsefou (Senior Postdoctoral Researcher) (funded by RCF)

-- Dr Naoto Watamura (Postdoctoral Researcher)
+- Dr Naoto Watamura (Senior Postdoctoral Researcher) (funded by Alzheimer's Association)

 - Dr Nathasia Muwanigwa (Postdoctoral Researcher)